MrWhiteC/NLU_Project2025/README.md

   - Potential risk of inaccurate classification for new use cases.

-## Summary of Progress
-- **Scope the project and system:** From the first proposed solution, there are multiple redundancy and out-of-scope task.
-This made the scope to be reduced and complying feasible scope within timeline and knowledge.

-- **Corporate more related works:** In order to increase more relatable models, the paper were being reviewed more for ingesting the some potential model or methodology in proposed solutions.

-- **Model Comparison:** Model with three comparisons will be evaluated in order to pick the best model for this task.

-- **Datasets Exploration:** More datasets had been explored which could be potentially insert as a trained data for providing the most relatable results.

-- **Consultant with TA:** For scoping the topic, consultation with TA’s NLP had been done for get a clear picture and staying on the right track.

 ## Next Steps
 - **Keyword Extractions:** According to the TA’s comments, the main improve of the model is identifying the potential keywords.